KrishnaMehta123/Suggestedits/docs/Campaigns/campaign-overview-copy.md

 **For Campaigns with Creator-Approver Workflow**

-These states apply only when the campaigns are created with the Creator-Approver workflow: (@meenal: these are the additional states - right?
-We should rephrase the intor statement accordingly.)
+The following campaign states are specific to campaigns created with the Creator-Approver workflow enabled.
+These states help track approval progress before a campaign goes live.

 | State                    | What it means                                                                                                  |
 | ------------------------ | -------------------------------------------------------------------------------------------------------------- |